Skip to content

 Lionheart Foundation Blog Hero Image Dialectical Behaviour Therapy Calgary

-History of Dialectical Behaviour Therapy
+History of DBT

 It is important to be aware that dialectical behavioral therapy is continually being researched, and the approach is evolving.
 Patients are typically evaluated in an ongoing way to make sure that the skills being used are working, and then the treatment plan can be further personalized from there.

-What Does Dialectical Behaviour Therapy Treat?
+What Does DBT Treat?

 The general overview of dialectical behaviour says that this type of therapy approach can help those who have self-destructive or suicidal tendencies and disorders.
 The therapy focuses specifically on patients who are high risk and whose identified problems have persisted beyond other treatments.